FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Conclusions

-Along with the increasing prosperity of Artificial Intelligence (AI) and Internet of Things (IoT) techniques, Federated Learning (FL) has been widely acknowledged as a promising way to enable the knowledge sharing among different clients without compromising their data privacy.
-Although various methods have been proposed to optimize the FL classification performance, most of them are based on the traditional local model aggregation scheme, where the cloud only keeps one global model.
-Due to the inconsistent convergence directions of local models, such a multiple-to-one training scheme can easily result in slow convergence as well as low classification accuracy, especially for non-IID scenarios.
-To address this problem, this paper presents a novel FL framework named FedCross, which adopts a novel multiple-to-multiple training scheme.
-During the FL training, FedCross maintains a small set of intermediate models on the cloud for the purpose of weighted fusion of similar local models.
-Since Fedcross sufficiently respects the convergence characteristics of individual clients without averaging their local models in a rude manner, the local models can quickly converge to their local optimum counterparts for classification.
-Comprehensive experimental results on well-known datasets show that FedCross outperforms state-of-the-art FL methods significantly in both IID and non-IID scenarios without resulting in extra communication overhead.
+Due to the classic FedAvg-based local model aggregation scheme, traditional Federated Learning (FL) methods greatly suffer from the problems of slow convergence as well as low classification accuracy, especially for non-IID scenarios.
+To address this problem, this paper presents a novel FL framework named FedCross, which adopts our proposed multiple-to-multiple training scheme, i.e., multi-model cross aggregation.
+During the FL training, FedCross maintains a small set of intermediate models on the cloud server for the purpose of weighted fusion of similar local models.
+Since Fedcross fully respects the convergence characteristics of individual clients rather than simply averaging their local models, the local models can quickly converge to their local optimum counterparts.
+Comprehensive experimental results on well-known datasets show that FedCross outperforms state-of-the-art FL methods significantly in both IID and non-IID scenarios without causing extra communication overhead.